 But there is something to be said about that movie theater stuff.

 "It doesn't have that fake cheesy flavor, which I love, but this is unique and spicier," said senior food editor Sky McCarthy.

-The texture is a little grittier than we'd like — and it gets worse as it cools down — but that didn't stop us from eating the whole container.
-We really enjoyed the kick it had.
+The texture is a little grittier than we'd like — and it gets worse as it cools down — but we were hungry so we still ate the whole container.

 When will you be able to get your tortilla chips into Chipotle's queso if you're not in the New York area?

 The company says that this will be determined after they've had a chance to see how it's been received at the NEXT Kitchen, which is also testing other menu items like a salad with avocado citrus dressing and strawberry frozen margaritas.

 If it ends up being popular, Chipotle will consider rolling it out to as few as 20 locations up to "a couple hundred" restaurants, Ells told Eater.